-Among nearly 2,200 interviewees, one-quarter of voluntary recruits cited job opportunities as their primary reason for joining, a 92 percent increase from the findings of a groundbreaking 2017 UNDP study.
-40 percent also said they were in urgent need of livelihoods at the time of recruitment.
+Among nearly 2,200 interviewees, one-quarter of voluntary recruits cited job opportunities as their primary reason for joining, a 92 percent increase from the findings of 40 percent also said they were in urgent need of livelihoods at the time of recruitment.

-Religion came as the third reason for joining, cited by 17 percent — a 57 percent decrease from the 2017 findings, with a majority of recruits admitting to having limited knowledge of religious texts.
+Religion came as the third reason for joining, cited by 17 percent — percent findings, with a majority of recruits admitting to having limited knowledge of religious texts.

 “Sub-Saharan Africa has become the new global epicenter of violent extremism with 48% of global terrorism deaths in 2021.
 This surge not only adversely impacts lives, security and peace, but also threatens to reverse hard-won development gains for generations to come.
 Security-driven counter-terrorism responses are often costly and minimally effective, yet investments in preventive approaches to violent extremism are woefully inadequate.
 The social contract between states and citizens must be reinvigorated to tackle root causes of violent extremism,” UNDP Administrator Achim Steiner said.